 A student who is currently registered in a program at the Graduate School of Arts and Sciences may request a change of program:

 - from one PhD program to another PhD program

 - from a PhD program to a master's program

 - from one master's program to another master's program

 To apply for a change of program, the student must contact the program director or director of graduate studies of the new program and ask to be considered for a transfer.
 If they agree to consider the student, the new program should contact the GSAS Office of Admissions for the student's application to the original program.
 They may also require directly from the student a transcript of all courses completed since the original application, as well as a new statement of purpose and/or writing sample.
-After these materials are reviewed by the proposed new program, and the recommendation reviewed with GSAS, the student will be notified of the decision.
+After these materials are reviewed by a faculty committee in the proposed new program, and the recommendation reviewed with GSAS, the student will be formally notified of the decision.
 Final approval for such requests is made solely at the discretion of the Dean of the Graduate School and the faculty of the program to which the student is seeking to transfer.

 Change of program requests cannot be made within the first semester of enrollment.

 Once the change of program request is approved, the student will be unregistered from the original program and enrolled in the new one.

 PhD fellows who wish to change to another PhD program should consult with the faculty of the new program before formally applying.
 If the student transfers in the first two years of registration, the destination department must commit to using an admissions allocation to fund the student for the balance of the guaranteed funding years.
 The original department may replace the student in the next admissions cycle.
 If the student is beyond the first two years of registration, the fellowship accompanies the student to the destination department and has no impact on admissions for either department.